Collection Housekeeping Guide

 After checking that the surface of a frame is stable (not flaking or crumbling), use a soft brush or wool duster to gently dust from the top down.
 If necessary, gently buff the glass or Plexiglas covering the surface of the painting with a soft, clean cloth.
-Never touch the surface of a painting.
+Be careful not to touch the surface of the painting.

 6. Glass Objects

-Glass with painted or gilded decoration should not be cleaned.
-Dust with a dry cloth every two weeks.
-[FD1] Dirty glass objects may be washed once yearly in a diluted solution of warm water and Orvus (1/4 teaspoon per gallon of water) or a solution of ammonia and water.
+Most glass objects can be dusted gently with a dry cloth every two weeks.
+Handle glass with clean, dry hands instead of gloves.
+Dirty glass objects may be washed once yearly in a diluted solution of warm water and Orvus paste (1/4 teaspoon per gallon of water) or a solution of ammonia and water.
 Ensure that there are no previous repairs or areas of stress before washing.
 (Note: ammonia should not be used near metals or on unstable glass).
+Glass with painted or gilded decoration should not be wet cleaned.

-When preparing the cleaning area, pad a dishpan with towels to avoid breakage.
+When preparing the cleaning space, pad a separate dishpan (or similar container) with Volara, towels, or another soft, clean material that will provide cushioning and help avoid breakage.
 Wash one object at a time and change the water frequently.
-Drain the object on paper towels and use a soft, clean cloth for drying, taking care not to put pressure on the object or hold a glass by the stem.
+Use minimal water and do not let the items to soak.
+Drain the object on paper towels and use a soft, clean cloth for drying.
+Take care not to put pressure on the object or to hold it by a handle or stem.

 7. Historic Textiles

 Stable textiles may be gently vacuumed through a fiberglass screen.
 If washable, textiles may be hand-washed in a solution of Orvus and warm water and rinsed with distilled water.
-Do not wash or clean historic or very fragile textiles without consulting a conservator.
+Always consult a conservator before attempting to clean or wash historic or fragile textiles.